giantswarm/external-dns-app/README.md

 # external-dns-app chart

 Helm chart for the [external-dns](https://github.com/kubernetes-sigs/external-dns) service running in Workload Clusters.
-This chart is used to deploy both as a default app (only required on AWS), and as a Managed App.
+This chart is used to deploy both as a default app (AWS and Azure) and as a Managed App.
 It can be installed multiple times in the same Workload Cluster.

 **What is this App?**